twinnydotdev/twinny/README.md

 ### Prerequisites

 To make use of twinny properly, you will need to run the [ollama](https://github.com/jmorganca/ollama) API.

+The easiest way to run the ollama API is to install ollama then run this command.

+`
+ollama run codellama:7b-code '<PRE> def compute_gcd(x, y): <SUF>return result <MID>' `

+Replace 7b with the model which you would like to run e.g 13b or 34b.

 ### Installation & Setup